saraxplorer/42-school-exam-rank02/Level 3/union/README.md

 These are the steps I follwed to reach union.
+They can each be treated as mini projects.

 Approach 1: It almost writes, it only cannot identify doubles.
 So there is Approach 2.
 Step 1: Write two strings if we have 2 arguments, otherwise write a newline